 I last saw Lake Street Dive in an outdoor venue in Des Moines two summers ago, when a persistent rain forced them back into a tight circle with that original spare instrumentation.
 They pulled it off with great skill and grace under difficult circumstances, making for a very intimate close-up performance with their loyal audience.

 So why does this band reach me when most other new music does not?
 In a way, their music is a modern interpretation of the old 45 r.p.m. singles that dominated the airwaves in the early 1960s.
 Each song is a complete story in two-and-a-half minutes.
 They openly admit that they will start with a single chord progression or harmony line from an old Beatles song, or one lyric line, and create an original tune.
 The musical roots are well-integrated, but it’s not obvious unless you listen very closely.
 An favorite example is an early song entitled “Don’t Make Me Hold Your Hand.”

 Lake Street Dive’s new release continues with this nice diversity of well-constructed “singles,” for instance “Shame, Shame, Shame,” sounding at the same time contemporary while reflecting hints of the tight pop groups of the past.

 And I can’t help but mention the band’s annual Halloween covers.
-You will have to search for these on YouTube to see them humorously tackle tunes by Abba, the Mamas and the Papas, and even Queen.
+You will have to search for these on YouTube to see them humorously tackle tunes by Abba, the Mamas and Papas, and even Queen.